Skyle-r/simple-chatbot/README.md

-I'm currently trying to develop a chatbot with who you can chat every day, whenever you want, I just started programation so I'm still currently learning.
+I'm currently trying to develop a chatbot you can chat with, wherever you want and whenever, I would like in the future to create one that could be directly put on the phone as an app.

 Any critics or comments are welcomed.